Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

 \subsection{Text Model Implementation}

-We perform the forward selection and model estimation from Sections \ref{s:fwd-sel} and \ref{s:cred-score} both for the full-sample of data, as well as in rolling windows for out-of-sample analysis.
-The rolling analysis uses no forward looking information, and thus produces a text model that would have been available to investors in real time.
-For example, each of the 2000 or 5000 most-frequent tokens in Table \ref{t:nlp-params} is selected anew in each rolling window.
-We perform our main analysis based on the full-sample credit scores because these best capture the information in earnings calls that is relevant for future credit outcomes.
-In Section \ref{s:oos}, we develop a trading strategy based on the rolling-sample series to show the out-of-sample validity of our approach.
+We perform the forward selection and model estimation from Sections \ref{s:fwd-sel} and \ref{s:cred-score} both for the full data sample, as well as in rolling windows for out-of-sample analysis.
+The rolling analysis uses no forward looking information, and produces a text model that would have been available to investors in real time.
+We perform our main analysis based on full-sample credit scores because these best capture the information in earnings calls that is relevant for future credit outcomes.
+For robustness, we also run versions of our regressions using the rolling text model.
+Section \ref{s:oos} develops a trading strategy based on rolling credit scores to show the out-of-sample validity of our approach.

+Our estimation has several parameters.
+One of these is $N \in \{2000,5000\}$ which determines whether our starting DTM contains the most frequent 2000 or 5000 terms.
+The second parameter is $N_{FS} \in \{250, 500, 1000\}$ which refers to the number of the most informative words from the recursive forward selection procedure of the prior section that are retained for the mapping.
+Finally, we allow the concentration threshold to vary with $t_c \in \{1/3, 1/2, 1\}$: any token whose $c_j$ (from eq. \ref{eq:c_j} estimated using the entire corpus) is greater than $t_c$ is dropped from the analysis and is replaced by the next highest-ranked explanatory token from the recursive selection method with $c_j < t_c$ until $N_{FS}$ tokens are reached.
+These parameter choices generate 18 possible versions of the analysis, each of which contains its own set of tokens, though there is substantial overlap among the variants; Panel A in Table \ref{t:nlp-params} summarizes the possible parameter combinations.